0151 288 6508

 Developing the Cultural Capital of our children

-In our curriculum knowledge content is specified in detail: Units of work are supported by knowledge organisers that detail the knowledge to be learned – something that can be written down by the pupil.
+In our curriculum knowledge content is specified in detail: Units of work are supported by knowledge organisers that detail the knowledge to be learned – something that can be written down or recalled, by the pupil.
 We do not merely want to ‘do the Romans’; we want children to gain some specified knowledge of the Romans as well as a broad overview.
 We want children to know specific things about plants and about the Amazon Rainforest, WWI and the Slave Trade.
-We want children to have more than a general sense of things through vaguely remembered knowledge encounters; in addition to a range of experiences from which important tacit knowledge is gained, we want them to amass a specific body of declarative and procedural knowledge that is planned.
-This runs through every phase of school: units of work are not defined by headings but by details.
+We want children to have more than a general sense of things through vaguely remembered knowledge encounters; in addition to a range of experiences from which important tacit knowledge is gained, we want them to amass a specific body of declarative and procedural knowledge that has been planned for and we want them to develop the important concepts and ideas that permeate every NC subject.

-Knowledge is taught to be remembered, not merely encountered: A good knowledge-rich curriculum embraces learning from cognitive science about memory, forgetting and the power of retrieval practice.
+We teach knowledge to be remembered, not merely encountered: We believe that a good knowledge-rich curriculum embraces learning from cognitive science about memory, forgetting and the power of retrieval practice.
 Our curriculum is not simply a set of encounters from which children form ad hoc memories; it is designed to be remembered in detail; to be stored in our students’ long-term memories so that they can later build on it forming ever wider and deeper schema.
 This requires approaches to curriculum planning and delivery that build in spaced retrieval practice, formative low-stakes testing and plenty of repeated practice for automaticity and fluency.
-Staff members design quizzes for homework and for pre and post unit assessment using our interactive frog play tool as a means of motivating and rewarding children for their efforts.
+Staff members design quizzes for homework and for pre and post unit assessment using the Google Classroom tool as a means of motivating and rewarding children for their efforts.

 There is an understanding of the instructional tools needed to move students from novice to expert in various subject domains.
 These tools are key to our development of Mastery and Depth within the curriculum.